Trenette col Pesto Genovese (Linguine with Pesto)

 Trenette, so-called because they’re thought to resemble train tracks, are a Ligurian version of linguine.
 (NOTE: Don’t substitute pecorino romano for pecorino sardo.)

-2 tightly packed cups small basil leaves, washed and dried
+- 2 cups small basil leaves (tightly packed), washed and dried

 VARIATION: To use a food processor, place pine nuts, garlic, and salt in the processor bowl and blend to a paste.
 Add basil, drizzle in oil, and process until smooth.
 Transfer to a bowl and stir in grated cheese by hand.